 The plan for this day was to travel to Gurez Valley and spend the next couple of days there.
 I was quite excited about Gurez since it is considered one of the most beautiful but unexplored regions of Kashmir.
 But before we started our ride for the day, there was a bit of sightseeing in Srinagar city that I intended to do.

-All of us were up till late last night bur surprisingly, I was still wide awake early in the morning.
-Shoaib and Lavish were both fast asleep and leaving them so, I stepped out of the hotel to get a cup of tea; and some early morning shots of Dal Lake.
-Our plan for today was to reach Gurez which I knew would be abut 5 to 6 hours of road time.
-So there was really no need for me to wake up both of them early.
+All of us were up till late last night but surprisingly, I was still wide awake early in the morning.
+Shoaib and Lavish were both fast asleep.
+Leaving them so, I stepped out of the hotel to get a cup of tea and some early morning shots of Dal Lake.

 Sightseeing in Srinagar